Italian language test

 To attend University courses the minimum level required is:

-- B1 for Chinese students who take part in the Marco Polo project and who enroll in bachelor degree courses
+- B1 for Chinese students who take part in the Marco Polo project

 If you fail the Italian language test, you have to join a free-of-charge Italian language course to help you reaching the required level.
 At the end of the course, you have to sit for the test again.
 If you pass it, you can carry on with your studies at the University of Genoa.